abhi-exe/anomaly_detection_project/README.md

 Hey!
-This is a project for anomaly detection intended as a research project for my application for a Graduate Software Engineer at Cobblestone Energy.
+This is a research project for anomaly detection in a data stream.

 There are 6 files in this project. data_stream_generator.py